nathan-watson-uk/midnightmap/readme.md

 - Country Based IP Address Checks / TLD Specification
 - Translation to Local Language
 - DuckDuckGo Advanced Search Capabilities
+- Same technology detection catalogue as Wappalyzer
+- DuckDuckGo Acts as a Privacy Based Proxy for Searches and Translations

-## Work In Progress
+## Work In Progress -

 - Numerous TLDs in a Single Command
 - Graphical Data Analytics

-## Known Issues
+## Known Issues -

 - Some web applications with WAFs are not showing tech stack results properly

-## Considerations

-- Random User Agent Library and Webtech requires manual pip installation

 ## Installation